abbydebest/CssControlBoard/README.md

 I expect to use the following CSS techniques for these reasons:
 * Grid/flexbox for creating a proper lay-out
 * `:has()` attribute to create 'if statements' with CSS and change website based in input
+* Effects and overlays, masks
+* Custom properties voor cause and action

 ## Challenges
 I think the biggest challenge lies in creating a visually realistic lamp with light effect in code.